appbaseio/reactivesearch/content/docs/search/relevancy.md

 **Enable Synonyms:** Enabling synonyms lets you set a dictionary of synonyms that is used at search time to map to the indexed content.
 This setting is disabled by default.

+**Enable N-grams:** appbase.io adds an n-grams tokenizer to enable partial infix matching of search terms, but this comes with a substantial storage increase.
+By disabling n-grams, you can make significant storage savings.

 ## Aggregation Settings